The Great Smokey Roadblock: Production

 The Great Smokey Roadblock was filmed in Oroville, California.
 Fonda suffered from a number of illnesses during filming.

 Release

 The film debuted at the May 1977 Cannes Film Festival as The Last of the Cowboys.
-Dimension Pictures acquired distribution rights and re-edited the film against Fonda's wishes and retitled the film.
-The Great Smokey Roadblock was previewed on February 3, 1978 in Texas and had its premiere in Cincinnati on April 12, 1978 before opening in other states.
+Dimension Pictures acquired distribution rights and re-edited and retitled the film against Fonda's wishes.
+The Great Smokey Roadblock was previewed on February 3, 1978, in Texas, and had its premiere in Cincinnati on April 12, 1978, before opening in other states.